rdiazzzz/discordbot-erisjs/README.md

-# Discord BOT using Eris Library
+# Discord BOT using ErisJS
 ### https://github.com/abalabahaha/eris
 **this is small project :D**
 #